ThaKumara/ThaKumara-Amplas/README.md

-# ThaKumara Amplas
+# MadTerial

-Kumara shade repo is a Shader Library from a previous project that ThaKumara made, Usage of this shader just for non-commercial projects and must give credit to a creator “ThaKumara” This shader includes MasterMaterial, and DecalMaterial Feel free to try
+MadTerial currently used for shortfilm "Moerija" its very powerfull for effectiveness on instancing multiple assets mat.

-An Upgraded Version of ThaKumara Master Material now included with some simple costum render toolkit
+Feel free to try and give some advice for further development